anoopsarkar/nlp-class/hw0.md

 * `answer/ensegment.py` -- this is your solution to the homework. start by copying `default.py` as explained below.
 * `answer/ensegment.ipynb` -- this is the iPython notebook that will be your write-up for the homework.

+In addition, each group member should write down a short description of what they did for this homework in `answer/README.username`.

 #### Upload to Coursys

 Go to `Homework 0` on Coursys and do a group submission: